Proposition 47 Grant Program

 Site Visit Preparation

-In 2017, 58 public agencies responded to the Proposition 47 Request for Proposals and more than $200 million was requested for the $103 million that was available.
+In 2017, 58 public agencies responded to the Proposition 47 RFP and more than $200 million was requested for the $103 million that was available.
 The Board of State and Community Corrections ultimately approved funding for 23 public agencies from June 2017 to August 2020.

 During the first 12 months of operation many grantees experienced implementation delays that delayed the initiation of service delivery.
 In September 2018, the Board approved a no-cost, 12-month extension through August 2021.
 The extension allowed interested grantees additional time to run their programs to account for time-consuming startup activities.
 Nineteen grantees accepted the no-cost, 12-month extension.